-Intensive Care- Paramedic (ICP) Independent clinician who has an- enhanced knowledge base,skills and clinical expertise to assess, treat, diagnose, supply and administer- medicines, manage, discharge and- refer patients in a range of urgent, emergency, critical or out of hospital- settings.
-Certification must be as per- definition in current Standard NZS 8156 Ambulance and Paramedical Services: Post Grad- Cert or Diploma levels 8 -9 (Paramedics will soon be Registered- clinicians in NZ) All of the above and: - Adrenaline (allroutes) - Atropine IV - Amiodarone IV - Calcium Chloride - Chest Decompression- (needle) - Cricothyroidotomy - Endotracheal- intubation - Finger thoracostomy - GTN IV (flight) - HydrocortisoneIM, IV- (flight) - Ketamine allroutes - Lignocaine 1% allroutes - Midazolam IV Doctor Should have experience and training in pre-hospital trauma and have Core Advanced Certificate of Resuscitation and Emergency Care and be able to perform all the skills and the equipment of a Paramedic
+Definition/Skills Resources Diploma in Ambulance Practice or equivalent PEEPSalbutamol nebTramadol PO Paramedic knowledge, skills, and clinical expertise to assess, treat, diagnose, administer medicines, manage, discharge and refer patients in a range of urgent, emergency, or critical out-of- hospital settings.
+Certification must be as per definition in current Standard NZS 8156 Ambulance and Paramedical Amiodarone IV (for cardiac arrest) Fentanyl IN, IV Glucose IV IO Access IV cannulation Lignocaine 1% IM Manual defibrillation and synchronised Doctor Should have experience and training in pre- hospital trauma and have Core Advanced Certificate of Resuscitation and Emergency Care and be able to perform all the skills and the equipment of a Paramedic

-Description Resources Treatment / Medical Centre/s A quiet and private area where first aid can be administered, or a patient can receive further medical treatment or await transport to a "hospital" and that allows a person to lie down if needed.
+Definition/Skills Resources Treatment / Medical Centre/s A quiet and private area where first aid can be administered, or a patient can receive further medical treatment or await transport to a "hospital" and that allows a person to lie down if needed.
 Can be an ambulance.
 Stretcher or bed First Aid Kit conforming to the requirements of a Workplace First Aid Kit as defined by Worksafe's Good Practice Guide.
 Blankets A way to provide privacy of the patient Ambulance A designated vehicle or treatment area appropriately marked and identifiable, conforming to current standards for Ambulance and Paramedical Services.
-It must contain necessary resuscitation, immobilisation and transportation equipment appropriate for the level of medical carebeing provided.
-The following equipment must be present; standard stretcher, scoop or combi-stretcher, KED, traction splint, c- collars, suction unit, oxygen and masks, IVequipment, sharps container, AED (or Defibrillator with monitoring for Paramedic level andabove), BP Cuff Rapid Response Vehicle A rapid response vehicle can be provided by the organisers.
+It must contain necessary resuscitation, immobilisation and transportation equipment appropriate for the level of medical care being provided.
+The following equipment must be present; standard stretcher, scoop or combi-stretcher, KED, traction splint, c- collars, suction unit, oxygen and masks, IV equipment, sharps container, AED (or Defibrillator with monitoring for Paramedic level and above), BP Cuff Rapid Response Vehicle A rapid response vehicle can be provided by the organisers.
 This vehicle is aimed to get Clinical Personnel and first response trauma equipment anywhere on the XC course.
-First response trauma
+First response trauma equipment appropriate for the level of medical care being provided, as well as equipment for patient extraction and transportation to treatment area e.g. scoop stretcher or combi-stretcher, KED, splints, immobilsation device equipment.